cortex-js/cortexjs.io/src/docs/contributing-code.md

 -   the architecture of the project
 -   the coding [Style Guide](/docs/style-guide/) of the project

 Once your pull request has been accepted, it will be merged into the master branch.

+Thank you for your contribution!